 Choices that will Help You Save and Travel More

 - Imagine living your dream trip every day.
 Screensavers are great for this.
 When doing your trip research find a photo that really inspires you.
 Right click on the photo, save the image to your desktop and make it your desktop picture.
-Print out a copy and put it on your fridge.
+Print out a copy and put it on your refrigerator.
 Get an Instagram account and follow a hashtag for your destination.
 Keep your motivation high by having your trip all around you.
-(You can also follow Solo Traveler on Instagram.)

 - Save money day to day.
 How you save money will depend on your lifestyle but make it a habit and a daily practice.
 How much you save daily will depend on your income and how you spend.
 Find ways to cut back $5 a day to contribute $25 per work week over and above what you already plan to save based on your budget.
 If you buy lunch and take taxis every day, $40 a day is a possibility for you.
 That's $800 a month!

 - Pick a bank and credit card that give back.
 Choose a bank with low fees to save a bit more every month.
 Some, like Tangerine, will run campaigns where you can earn bonuses for referring a friend.
-Read Deciding on the Right Travel Rewards Credit Card
+Read How to Choose the Right Travel Rewards Credit Card

 - Know what kind of spending makes you go off the wagon.
 Some of us spend more if we have cash than if we use credit cards.
 Some are the opposite.
 Others whip out the debit card without thinking.
 Know what form of money you are more likely to spend frivolously and don't carry it.